This is a love letter to my first digital camera, the Kodak EasyShare Z730.

 I figured I was going to be like the guy who’d owned a succession of beater cars but had just bought his first new car – basic transportation.
 It wouldn’t be anything special, but it would seem wonderful compared to the discarded ’82 Buick that didn’t always start.
 After a while, it would show its true colors as an entry-level car.

 I was wrong.
-I enjoy this camera as much as when it first arrived.
+In all the years this was my primary camera, I enjoyed it very much and made many wonderful photographs with it.
 That’s not to say it’s a great camera – true to Kodak’s mission, it’s a point-and-shoot for the masses.
 But for its time (2006), it was highly competent.

 The Z730’s five-megapixel resolution was on the small side even when I bought the camera, but who really makes huge enlargements?
 What it lacks in resolution, it makes up for in lens; its f/2.8 Schneider-Kreuznach Variogon is very good.
 It’s also a bit wide, at 33mm, which is good for roadscapes.
 It offers a 4x optical zoom, to 132mm equivalent.
 It lacks image stabilization, but shake seems to be a problem only at maximum zoom.
 I have found that if I back off a hair from max, my photos are crisp.